ashiklom/NP_Trait_Analysis/response-letter/editor.md

 It’s just not that interesting, in my opinion, to reproduce strong(ish) mass-based trait correlations, but I’m very interested in your results regarding LL-LMA and look forward to seeing what your straightforward statistical approach will reveal for area-based or LMA-independent trait data (see below).

 In the revised manuscript, we perform our analysis on both mass- and area-based traits.
-Like the editor, we disagree that mass-based correlations are tight "by mathematical necessity", and, after comparing our results for mass- and area-based traits, we conclude that analysis of both is ecologically relevant.
+After comparing our results for mass- and area-based traits, we conclude that analysis of both is ecologically relevant.

 > 2. Why didn’t you include photosynthetic rate as a variable in your analysis?
 You certainly don’t have to, but I was expecting it and was disappointed to discover its absence when I got to the list of your analyzed traits in the methods section.